 Perhaps you’ve seen them: photos of those impossibly thick and luscious-looking smoothies on Instagram and the like, oozing over the sides of their cup with a kind of unabashed creamy glory.
 Perhaps you’ve had them: the smoothie you get at a store or restaurant that’s so ice cream-like in texture, so dense in viscosity, it’s barely able to scoot its way up the straw.
 And if all this talk leaves you with a bit of smoothie envy, you’re not alone.
-Most people will admit that their daily homemade smoothie can be a little lackluster at times, especially in the department of textural allure.
+Most people will admit that their daily homemade smoothie or smoothie bowl can be a little lackluster at times, especially in the department of textural allure.
 Luckily, smoothies are one of the easiest recipes around to “fix.”
 If you find yourself constantly wondering "How can I make my smoothies thicker?," we have your superfood solutions right here.

-So the next time you blend a disappointingly watery concoction, here are eight of the best ingredients you can add to boost a smoothie’s thickness, and make your own blend the one to covet:
+The next time you blend a disappointingly watery smoothie, remember these eight ingredients you can add to create thicker smoothies, and make your own blend the one to covet:

 There’s a reason why bananas are included in so many smoothie recipes – aside from helping to sweeten smoothies, when blended, they create a perfectly creamy base, which is beneficial for smoothie bowls as well.
 Simply adding a banana will instantly make your smoothie thicker, but you can also use frozen bananas for a smoothie that’s even more ice cream-esque and frostier.

 Similar to bananas, mangos are another “creamy” fruit that creates a thick, almost “fluffy” texture.
-If you’re blending a fruity blend, mangos (fresh or frozen) are the perfect go-to.
+If you’re making a fruity blend, mangos (fresh or frozen) are the perfect go-to ingredient.
 Start by blending in about a half cup of chopped fruit and ad more, if needed.